AuroraToolkit/AuroraCore/README.md

 - **Context Management**: Handle and maintain conversation or task-specific context, including adding, retrieving, and summarizing items.
 - **Task and Workflow Handling**: Built-in support for defining and managing tasks and workflows, including the ability to track task status and manage dependent workflows.
 Now supports asynchronous task execution for handling complex, long-running tasks.
 - **LLM Integration**: Seamless integration with various LLM services via an extendable `LLMManager`.
-Supports token management, trimming strategies, and fallback mechanisms.
+Supports token management, trimming strategies, domain-routing, and fallback mechanisms.
+- **Domain-Specific Routing**: Route requests to the most appropriate LLM service based on predefined domains or fallback options, enabling modular and efficient service management.
+- **Examples for Quick Start**: Includes ready-to-run examples demonstrating common patterns like domain-specific routing and fallback handling.
 - **Modular and Extendable**: AuroraCore is designed to be modular, allowing developers to plug in their own services, workflows, or task managers.

 ## Components